nickaggarwal/inferless-summarization/README.md

 **Initialize** -  This function is executed during the cold start and is used to initialize the model.
 If you have any custom configurations or settings that need to be applied during the initialization, make sure to add them in this function.

 **Infer** - This function is where the inference happens.
 The argument to this function `inputs`, is a dictionary containing all the input parameters.
-The keys are the same as the name given in inputs.
+The keys are the same as the name given in the inputs.
 Refer to [input](#input) for more.

 ```python
 def infer(self, inputs):